 Everyone aged 16+ living in Lancashire can get mental health support for depression/anxiety without seeing their GP first.
-Please be aware that if you are currently seeing another mental health team or receiving therapy elsewhere, Mindsmatter may not be the right service for you.
+Talking Therapies are a psychological therapy service offering a range of free talking therapies to people aged 16 and over in Lancashire.

 Mental Health Crisis Line

 If you need urgent help as you are in mental health distress, then there is always someone you can call.

 The Mental Health Crisis line is staffed by trained mental health professionals who are able to provide assessment and referrals to appropriate services – ring it if you need to access services or for advice about someone who needs treatment/support.

 Website: Crisis Line :: Lancashire and South Cumbria NHS Foundation Trust (lscft.nhs.uk) | Telephone: 0800 953 0110 | Available: 24 hours a day, every day of the year.

 Based at Hope Church, Lancaster the Adullam Programme offers support to those who need it most.
 Courses are available to support with bereavement, anxiety, debt, employment and more.

 Website: adullamprogramme.co.uk | Telephone: 07449 373979 / 07861 653978

 Age UK can help older people who are at home and need a little extra support with their wellbeing.